Fitness Model Dolly Castro Lifts Weights While Showing Off Sculpted Booty In Tight Maroon Spandex

 “Looking fabulous today gorgeous.
 You are an inspiration,” one more wrote.

 Previously, The Inquisitr shared that Castro showed off her killer legs in another stunning photo while she was clad in the same maroon spandex.
-This time, she rocked a grey crop top for the photo op but the result was the same, earning the social media sensation a ton of attention from her followers with over 45,000 likes and nearly 600 comments.
+This time, she rocked a gray crop top for the photo op, but the result was the same, earning the social media sensation a ton of attention from her followers with over 45,000 likes and nearly 600 comments.

 Delivered To Your INBOX